Caustics by Refraction of Circles and Lines: Caustics by Refraction of Circles

 \section{Caustics by Refraction of Circles}

-We are now ready to revisit the classic proof appearing in Salmon's book \cite[pages 99-101]{salmon1873treatise} that complete caustic by refraction of circles are evolutes of Cartesian ovals, with details added.
-We first need a lemma that constitutes the basis of the proof of our main theorem.
+We are now ready to revisit the classical proof appearing in Salmon's book \cite[pages 99-101]{salmon1873treatise} that the complete caustic by refraction of circles are evolutes of Cartesian ovals, with details added.
+We first need a lemma that constitutes the basis for the proof of our main theorem.